-We will be very happy if people do not want us [?] [laughs].
+We will be very happy if people do not want us [laughs].
 We will be very happy.
 That is real big mind.
 We wear robes.
-Why we wear robes, maybe, in short, to take off robes we wear robes.
+Why we wear robes-maybe, in short, to take off robes we wear robes.
 Unless you put on your robe, you have no time to take off [laughs].
 If you do not wear robe from the beginning, that also does not make sense.
-You are not, you know-nothing to do with human life if you do not wear priest robe, Buddhist robe.
-We must have wear it as we must have pick up [taps], you know, a dust.
+You have nothing to do with human life if you do not wear priest robe, Buddhist robe.
+We must wear it as we must have pick up [taps] a dust.
 Even it is dust you must pick up [taps].
-So if it is Buddha's robe, you know, there is no reason why we do not wear it.
+So if it is Buddha's robe, there is no reason why we do not wear it.

 But Buddha's robe is formless robe.
-So any time you can take [it] off.
+So any time you can take it off.
 When time come and all the sentient beings become buddha, then you can take off the robe.
 Then your robe makes sense.
-If you wear it in some idea to keep, you know, wearing it forever as it is, you know, Buddha's robe, that kind of idea doesn't make any sense.
+If you wear it in some idea to keep wearing it forever as it is Buddha's robe, that kind of idea doesn't make any sense.

-Our practice look-looks like very rigid, very formal.
+Our practice looks very rigid, very formal.
 But why we observe such a rigid, formal practice is to acquire the absolute freedom.
-Until we have great freedom for human beings and should continue our rigid practice.
-You may say it might be better not to [be] involved in [laughs] such a rigid practice, you know.
+Until we have great freedom for human beings we should continue our rigid practice.
+You may say it might be better not to be involved in [laughs] such a rigid practice.
 "It is out of question," if you say so.
-"I have no time to discuss about Buddhism with such a people."
-They do not know the "Genjō-kōan," the kōan of our everyday life.
-They do not-do not know what is our life.
+"I have no time to discuss about Buddhism with such a people.
+They do not know the 'Genjō-kōan,' the kōan of our everyday life.
+They do not know what is our life."

 Day after day, moment after moment, we are creating bad karma.
 I have to accept it.
-Even [at] Tassajara we ate eggs-eggs, you know.
+Even at Tassajara we eat eggs.
 It is living being.
 Eggs are not dead.
 Even though you eat grain, that is living being.
 You are killing them.
 But you have to eat it, knowing that it is not dead.
 Because of the big mind we have to do it.
-Because we do not-we choose big mind rather than small mind to discriminate: "This is good or bad."
-Whether we are following Buddha's precepts or not, that is, you know-small mind say-say so-but big mind will accept things as it is.
+Because we choose big mind rather than small mind to discriminate: "This is good or bad."
+Whether we are following Buddha's precepts or not, that is small mind say so-but big mind will accept things as it is.
 If we have to, we will do anything.
 [Sentence finished.
 Tape turned over.] ... kōan.

 So whatever it is, according to Dōgen-zenji, it is kōan-big kōan.
 And he carefully set up great kōan of reality, a great kōan of our life.
-He set up a great, you know, stage for human being.
-Whatever you do on the stage, that is a big story [?]-Buddha's act which will continue forever.
+He set up a great stage for human being.
+Whatever you do on the stage, that is a big story-Buddha's act which will continue forever.
 And whatever it is, from Dōgen's viewpoint it makes sense.
 If you have good understanding of the great kōan, whatever you do it makes sense.
 But only when you are involved in small mind, it doesn't make sense.
 You cannot stay on the stage of the great kōan.
 You are not alive anymore.
 Just corpse is [laughs] moving; but real human being is not there.
 That is actually Dōgen-zenji's great kōan.
 [Folds up paper.]

-So starting from the practice of big mind, the practice, you know, will-will be developed in our group activity, like Zen Center or like Buddha's sangha.
-And we will show the good example to the other group when we really follow Buddha's path and when we really-the meaning of life, meaning of what we are doing every day.
+So starting from the practice of big mind, the practice will be developed in our group activity, like Zen Center or like Buddha's sangha.
+And we will show the good example to the other group when we really follow Buddha's path and the meaning of what we are doing every day.